Snow Hill lines: Chiltern Railways

 Chiltern Railways run two trains per hour from either Snow Hill or Moor Street to London Marylebone calling at Solihull and Leamington Spa.
 Chiltern Railways also run a two-hourly local service from Moor Street to Leamington.
-In peak hours some Chiltern services to or from London continue to Kidderminster.
+In peak hours some Chiltern services to or from London continue to Stourbridge Junction.

-Midland Metro
+West Midlands Metro

-The Midland Metro runs into Snow Hill, but it is not considered one of the Snow Hill Lines as it is a light rail/tram line.
+The West Midlands Metro runs into Snow Hill, but it is not considered one of the Snow Hill Lines as it is a light rail/tram line.
 However it runs mostly along the trackbed of the former Birmingham Snow Hill to Wolverhampton Low Level Line.

 Future

 In October 2018, as part of a 30-year strategy of Transport in the West Midlands several interventions were proposed between 2018 and 2047.
-By 2026 it was proposed that trains would be lengthened, improvements to evening services (from May 2019), investigations of a case to extend services to Brierley Hill and West Midlands Safari Park and reopening platform 4 at Snow Hill.
+By 2026 it was proposed that trains would be lengthened, improvements to evening services (from May 2019), investigations of a case to extend services to Brierley Hill and West Midland Safari Park and reopening platform 4 at Snow Hill.
 By 2034, it was proposed that Birmingham to Rowley Regis, Dorridge, Whitlocks End and Stratford upon Avon services would be increased which would see a new turn back facilities at Rowley Regis and capacity interventions at Moor Street and Snow Hill.
 Beyond 2034, it was proposed that there may be capacity improvements between Leamington Spa and Birmingham, a new semi-fast service between Birmingham and Oxford via Solihull, local service frequency increases and Safari Park service increases.